polca/premise/docs/transform.rst

 =========

-A series of transformations are applied to the Life Cycle Inventory (LCI) database to align process performanceand technology market shares with the outputs from the Integrated Assessment Model (IAM) scenario.
+A series of transformations are applied to the Life Cycle Inventory (LCI) database to align process performance and technology market shares with the outputs from the Integrated Assessment Model (IAM) scenario.

 Sector updates (overview)